• Skip to primary navigation

-A six-figure freelancer on the mistakes she made early on, that will cost you money and assignments.
+A six-figure freelancer on the mistakes that will cost you clients.
 Some may surprise you.

-Avoid these common pitfalls and you’ll not only earn more from each sale but also ensure that you’re developing working relationships with editors who’ll come to you with regular work.
+These mistakes cost you money.
+But avoid these common pitfalls and you’ll not only earn more from each sale, but also ensure that you’re developing working relationships with editors who’ll come to you with regular work.

 Are you making these mistakes and do they cost you money?